maximilionus/interform/docs/_sources/guide_basic_usage.rst.txt

 Refreshing from file
 ~~~~~~~~~~~~~~~~~~~~~~
-Now let's consider the situation that our local file (``settings.json``) was modified by some other application. ``interform`` will never automatically refresh values of object, so you have to do it yourself.
+Now let's consider the situation that our local file (``settings.json``) was modified by some other application. ``serialix`` will never automatically refresh values of object, so you have to do it yourself.

 Let's modify the ``settings.json`` file with any text editor and add the new key ``"custom_key"`` with value ``"hello?"``.
 Now our local file will look like this: